praatibhsurana/DigitGAN/README.md

 # DigitGAN
-Implementation of a simple General Adversarial Network (GAN) to generate digits.
+Keras implementation of a simple General Adversarial Network (GAN) to generate digits.
 The mnist dataset was used.

 ## Setup